 Why La Fortuna?

-La Fortuna is one of the best destinations in Costa Rica for families for good reason.
-This area has very good infrastructure for tourists, a ton of hotels at various price points, many restaurants and a plethora of activities.
-It’s one of the best destinations to see the rainforest and volcano in one place.
+La Fortuna is one of the best destinations in Costa Rica for families.
+This area has very good tourist infrastructure, a ton of hotels at various price points, many restaurants and a plethora of activities for all ages.
+It’s one of the best destinations to see the rainforest and volcano.

-Recommended hotels for families in La Fortuna: Tabacon, Los Lagos, The Springs Resort & Spa, Arenal Kioro, Arenal Observatory Lodge, Villas Vilma, El Silencio del Campo, Baldi Hot Springs Resort.
+Recommended hotels for families in La Fortuna: Los Lagos, The Springs Resort & Spa, Arenal Observatory Lodge, Villas Vilma, El Silencio del Campo, Baldi Hot Springs Resort.
 All these hotels offer family rooms and free hot breakfast.

 You can also check out Airbnb.
-We have stayed in a couple very nice Airbnbs in La Fortuna that were comfortable for big families as they have all the comforts of home.
-Read our guide to Airbnb in Costa Rica and get $40 credit!
-If you stay at Airbnbs, then your best option for transportation is renting a car since many Airbnbs are not close to town.
+We have stayed in a couple very nice Airbnbs in La Fortuna that were comfortable for big families.

 Day 2 La Fortuna: Safari float, guided walk, hot springs